The European Union General Data Protection Regulation (GDPR)

 No. The university is not subject to the requirements of the GDPR.
 However, the university may engage in specific, limited activities that collect or process the personal data of individuals residing in the EU.
 In these limited circumstances, Ohio State applies the GDPR requirements.

 How does The Ohio State University plan to comply with the GDPR?

-Ohio State is developing a GDPR compliance program to assist in complying with the requirements of the GDPR.
+Ohio State has developed a GDPR compliance program to assist in complying with the requirements of the GDPR.
 One facet of this program consists of a cross-departmental working group that is collaborating to develop and implement GDPR compliance efforts.